atanwar-rrc/Personal-work/README.md

    ```

 2. Set environment variables:
   Copy the `.env.template` file and create a `.env` file.
-The `API_URL` value should match the running URL of your back-end server.
+The `VITE_API_URL` value should match the running URL of your back-end server.
+  For local development, the API url will be the same address that your server is running on ("http://localhost:3000")

 ## Getting Started